- US Online Poker

 Momentum Rating: X

-For a brief moment, it appeared that Florida had a chance to break into the iGaming space within a few years.
-Negotiations are underway to bring tribal sports betting to the state, and the new compact agreed upon by the Governor and Seminole Tribe promised additional negotiations for iGaming within 36 months.
+For a brief moment in 2021, it appeared that Florida had a chance to break into the iGaming space within a few years.
+A compact to enable mobile sports betting in the state had been agreed upon by the Governor and Seminole Tribe, and one of its provisions promised additional negotiations for iGaming within 36 months.

-Maryland passed a sports betting bill last year.
+Maryland passed a sports betting bill in 2020.
 This required a referendum, which passed by an overwhelming margin, which probably suggests that iGaming would also enjoy public support.
 A similarly good sign on the legislative front is that lawmakers wanted to repeal the requirement to have additional referendums on future gambling issues.

 Momentum Rating: X